jawj/IKEv2-setup/README.md

 Alternatively, it may be cleaner to make a record of any changes to `ipsec.secrets`, blow the whole thing away and reinstall.

 You will also need to recreate any Windows 10 VPNs using the provided PowerShell commands, since the less secure ciphers supported by GUI-created Windows VPNs are no longer enabled.

+### Bonus paranoia

+Your traffic is not logged on the server, but if you're feeling especially paranoid there are various things you could do to reduce logging further.
+A simple and particularly drastic option is:

+    sudo rm /var/log/syslog && sudo ln -s /dev/null /var/log/syslog
+    sudo rm /var/log/auth.log && sudo ln -s /dev/null /var/log/auth.log

 ## Why?